bryanvriel/iceutils/README.md

 pint (optional)
 cvxopt (optional)
 ```
 All of the packages can be installed via Anaconda using the `conda-forge` channel.
 Also note that optional packages `scikit-learn`, `pint`, and `cvxopt` are only necessary for using the `iceutils.tseries` module.
 Additionally, `opencv` is only needed for the `iceutils.correlate` module and some isolated inpainting routines.
-The installation process can be streamlined by copying the necessary packages and any optional packages into a text file (e.g., `requirements.txt`) and running:
+The installation process can be streamlined using the files `requirements_base.txt` and `requirements_extra.txt`:

 ```
+# Install only base requirements
+conda install -c conda-forge --file=requirements_base.txt

+# Or install all requirements
-conda install -c conda-forge --file requirements.txt
+conda install -c conda-forge --file=requirements_base.txt --file=requirements_extra.txt
 ```

 If you are using the main Anaconda channel, you'll likely have to install `pint` with pip:

 ```